glotzerlab/libgetar/doc/source/gtar.rst

 of the data), and ``{index}`` is a string which will be discussed further as needed.

-Record filename suffices are generated based on the resolution and binary type of the data stored.
+Record filename suffixes are generated based on the resolution and binary type of the data stored.
 They are of the form ``{type}.{res}``, where res is "uni" for uniform properties, "ind" for individual properties, and anything else for text properties.
 The type field